outr/scribe/README.md

 Scribe is a completely different way of thinking about logging.
-Instead of wrapping around existing logging frameworks and bearing their performance and design flaws, Scribe is built from the ground up to provide fast and effective logging in Scala and Scala.js without the need of configuration files additional dependencies.
-All management of logging is handled programmatically in Scala itself giving the developer the freedom to use whatever configuration framework, if any, they should choose to use.
+Instead of wrapping around existing logging frameworks and bearing their performance and design flaws, Scribe is built from the ground up to provide fast and effective logging in Scala, Scala.js, and Scala Native without the need of configuration files or additional dependencies.
+All management of logging can be handled programmatically (of course, classic logging configuration can be utilized as well if desired) in Scala itself, giving the developer the freedom to use whatever configuration framework, if any, they should choose to use.

-## Why Another Logging Framework? ##
+## Why Another Logging Framework?

 Yes, we know there are too many Java logging frameworks to count, and a large number of decent logging frameworks in Scala, so why did we write yet another logging framework?
-As we see it, nearly every Scala logging framework is mostly just a wrapper around Java logging frameworks (usually SLF4J, Log4J, or Logback).
+Nearly every Scala logging framework is mostly just a wrapper around Java logging frameworks (usually SLF4J, Log4J, or Logback).
 This comes with a few problems:

 1. No support for Scala.js
-2. Performance cost (Blog Post: http://www.matthicks.com/2017/01/logging-performance.html)
+2. Performance cost (Blog Post: http://www.matthicks.com/2018/02/scribe-2-fastest-jvm-logger-in-world.html)
 3. Additional dependencies
+4. Substantial cost logging method and line numbers

 A few of the main features that Scribe offers:

 1. Performance is a critical consideration.
 We leverage Macros to handle optimization of everything possible at compile-time to avoid logging slowing down your production application.
+As far as we are aware, Scribe is the fastest logging framework on the JVM.
 2. Programmatic configuration.
 No need to be bound to configuration files to configure your logging.
 This means you can rely on any configuration framework or you can configure real-time changes to your logging in your production environment.
 This particularly comes in handy if you need to enable debug logging on something going wrong in production.
 No need to